dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/completion-summary.md

 - ❌ Ancient runes translations (for players to decipher)
 - ❌ Yeti legends about the Caverns of Echo
 - ❌ Player handout for musical notes pattern (for tone puzzle)
-- ❌ Visual guide to the seven-pointed star constellation
+- ❌ Visual guide to the constellation pattern (showing four active and three damaged positions)

 ### DM Resources
 - ❌ Random encounter table for the journey to the Caverns